The Blog Exotic.

 Those writers who lack the insight and wisdom often taught by life experience may not pick up on these messages.
 They will often only strive to produced that which is rewarded.
 Those who draw outside the lines, yet lack understanding, will become frustrated as their works are passed over for what may very well be inferior work.
 And so the creative pool becomes shallower, and the work tepid, bland and predictable.

-It isn't just the life experience of modern writers that's created tis situation, but the creative environment they have been educated and began their careers in.
-They aren't just sheltered, but confined in a creative gulag of which they may not even be aware or, even worse, lack the courage to challenge the status quo.
+It isn't just the life experience of modern writers that's created this situation, but the creative environment they have been educated and began their careers within.
+They aren't just sheltered, but confined in a creative gulag of which they may not even be aware or, even worse, lack the courage to challenge.
 It is a creative desert, a wasteland of narrative over talent.

 This is where we are.
 This is why Hollywood, and many corporate creative industries, can't produce anything good anymore.